gurungnavin/nodejs-note/notes/Lesson3_dataModelling.md

   const User = mongoose.model("User", userSchema);

   // OR
-  //If the User model already exists, it reuses it (mongoose.Model.User).
+  //If the User model already exists, it reuses(mongoose.Model.User).
 If not, it creates a new model using the userSchema.
   //const User =  mongoose.Model.User || mongoose.model('User', userSchema);
   ```